Here is a ever-evolving list from a Hobart bred, now Melbourne based Taswegian! Feel free to pop me a line with any questions.

 - Farmgate Markets - Sunday morning only (8am – 1pm) great farmers market, with coffee and beautiful breakfast and brunch options; a must see!

-- Port Arthur – about 1.5 hrs north and then south of Hobart, on the gorgeous Tasman Peninsula.
+- Port Arthur – about 1.5 hrs south-east of Hobart, on the gorgeous Tasman Peninsula.
 You do need a good day, if you want to get down there, and do it properly, but it is well worth it, very rich in history.

 - Battery Point – just wondering the streets really is something to do in itself